btmills/fancyscript/README.md

 ## Usage

-`npm install -g fancyscript`
+`npm install -g fancyscript` installs the FancyScript binary `fancy` so it can be used globally.

 `fancy input.fs` compiles the FancyScript source file `input.fs` to plain JavaScript in `input.js`.

-More options will be added to the compiler later.
+#### Options

+- `-w, --watch` Watch specified files for changes.
+- `-b, --bare` Compile without a top-level function wrapper.

 ## Features